Tosyyyaaa/AI-Tinkerers-Hack/README.md

 This project pairs a **sensor-aware Next.js front of house** with a **compact AgentOS backend** that orchestrates ElevenLabs Music.
 Room stats from the browser drive a creative brief, the agent generates (or fakes) a soundtrack, and local playback keeps the vibe alive even when external audio is unavailable.
+A Firecrawl-powered extractor can mirror the ambience of external event pages or venue listings to seed the vibe manually.

 > The earlier weather-focused tooling has been sunset.
 What remains is the
 > streamlined music experience that we demoed at AI Tinkerers.